yurickv/machinerys-booking-front-end/README.md

 To start type in console command npm start.

-App deployed on https://yurickv.github.io/machinerys-booking-service-front/ (so you can check job online live).
+App deployed on https://yurickv.github.io/machinerys-booking-front-end/ (so you can check Web app job online live).